jlgerber/jlgerber.github.io/pages/editors/vi/intermediate.md

-# One Vim to Rule Them All
-How to use a single vim instance?

 # Buffers
 Buffers may be tied to files, but they don't have to be.
 Wnen you list buffers (`:ls`) you get a table with the following columns: